Tips for Residents

 - Paper bags: Store and reuse them, for example to hold kitchen scraps for compost.

-- Plastic bags: They’re not recyclable in your curbside cart.
+Plastic bags: They’re not recyclable in your curbside cart.
 Use them to store fruit and vegetables in the fridge and to dispose of pet waste.
+If you need to dispose of plastic bags, please bundle loose bags into one and dispose in your Landfill Cart or return to grocery stores that accept them.

 - Recycle boxes: Break them down to fit into recycling bins, making sure the lid closes.